RATTIKIN. The name is synonymous with commercial and residential real estate law in the State of Texas.

 Attorney at Law

 Jeffrey A. Rattikin, an AV-rated attorney Board Certified in Residential Real Estate Law, serves as President and co-owner of GetLegal.com and TexasLegaldocs.com, both internet-based online providers of legal information, products and services to consumers and legal professionals across the country.
 He is also founder, owner and President of Alliant National Exchange Services, LP and Rattikin Exchange Services, Inc., both offering qualified intermediary services in connection with Sec.
 1031 tax deferred exchanges to regional and national clients.
 Mr. Rattikin’s law practice, Rattikin & Rattikin, LLP in Fort Worth, is a general civil practice with emphasis on commercial and residential real estate, corporate, probate, foreclosure and eviction law.
 Mr. Rattikin has been consistently named by his peers as the Outstanding Young Lawyer of Fort Worth and Tarrant County, a Top Real Estate Attorney in Fort Worth by Fort Worth, Texas Magazine, and a Texas Super Lawyer by Texas Monthly.
 He is a graduate of the University of Texas at Austin and Southern Methodist University School of Law.
 In addition, Mr. Rattikin serves as attorney, escrow officer and co-owner of Rattikin Title Company Fort Worth, a 75 year institution in the area.
 He remains active in numerous professional and civic associations, among them Streams and Valleys, Inc., Real Estate Council of Greater Fort Worth, Entrepreneur’s Organization, Adera Foundation, Volunteers for Christ and Monticello Neighborhood Association.
 Mr. Rattikin is a frequent presenter and speaker at real estate and legal industry conferences, workshops and meetings.
-He, his wife, and four children reside in Fort Worth, Texas.
+A father of four children, Jeff makes his home in Fort Worth, Texas.

 Jack Rattikin, Jr.